mkrbmo/mkrbmo/README.md

 ### Hey!
 This is Miles
-- I like making things and being outside
+- I like making things with my hands and being outside
-- Transitioning from chemistry to development
+- Transitioning from chemistry to software development
 - Currently learning: *python*

 <!---